livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 7.3 Parent

-A Parent is a top level graph object that anchors ownership and is the root for related objects.
+`Parent` is a top level graph object that anchors ownership and is the root for related objects.

 Constraints: